Def Jam: Fight for NY: Gameplay

 Though the game focuses on mixed fighting styles, the only way to win a fight is through Knock Out or Submission.
 A character can be made to submit by putting them into submission holds until the health bar of a single body part is depleted.

 Knock Out is achieved through a unique health bar used in the game.
-Health is composed of two bars, the first bar representing a fighter's consciousness and ability to fight (Displayed as an opaque light green), while underneath it is the fighter's physical wellness bar (Displayed as a semi transparent dark green).
-With every hit, a fighter's consciousness will fall quicker than his/her physical wellness.
+Health is composed of two bars, the first bar representing a fighter's consciousness and ability to fight (displayed as an opaque light green), while underneath it is the fighter's physical wellness bar (displayed as a semi transparent dark green).
+With every hit, a fighter's consciousness will fall quicker than their physical wellness.
 However, whenever a fighter is not losing health, their consciousness meter will recover up to the maximum current physical wellness.
 When a fighter's consciousness is lowered to a very low point, the entire health bar will turn red.
 This indicates that the fighter is in danger of being knocked out.
 Knocking out an opponent in danger requires the use of strong hits, Blazin' Moves, and environmental moves such as slamming an opponent into the wall, or achieving a double team move with a crowd member, or using a weapon (like a pipe, a bottle, a wooden bat, a shovel, etc.).
 It is possible to knock out an opponent by beating down their health while their physical wellness remains very high.
 As a fight wears on, physical wellness will eventually fall low enough that when a fighter's consciousness recovers to the physical limit, it is still too low to turn green.
 This is sometimes known as permanent danger, meaning a fighter is permanently in danger of being knocked out.

 Additionally, each fighting style has a unique way to knock out opponents in danger: streetfighters can attack with a strong punch; wrestlers can perform a strong grapple; kickboxers can complete a kick-combo; submission experts can force the enemy to submit with grapples; and martial artists can perform flying attacks.